 What Happened?

-• The exploit was zero-click: victims didn’t need to open or interact with the file—simply receiving it triggered the compromise.
+The vulnerability was found in Samsung’s image processing library (libimagecodec.quram.so).
+Attackers utilized malicious DNG image files distributed via messaging apps like WhatsApp.
+The exploit was a zero-click attack: victims didn’t need to open or interact with the file—merely receiving it triggered the compromise.

 Impact

-• Once infected, LANDFALL spyware could:
+Once infected, the LANDFALL spyware could:

-• Record microphone audio
+- Record microphone audio

-• Track location
+- Track location

-• Steal photos, contacts, call logs, SMS, and files
+- Steal photos, contacts, call logs, SMS, and files

-• Evade detection and persist for months
+- Evade detection and persist for months

-• Targeted devices included Galaxy S22, S23, S24, Z Fold 4, and Z Flip 4 models running Android 13–15 (One UI 5–7).
+Targeted devices included Galaxy S22, S23, S24, Z Fold 4, and Z Flip 4 models running Android 13–15 (One UI 5–7).
+Most reported attacks occurred in the Middle East and North Africa, but the threat was global.

 Why It Matters

-• Regular security updates: Samsung patched CVE-2025-21042 in April 2025, but many devices remained exposed for months.
+- Regular security updates: Samsung addressed the CVE-2025-21042 vulnerability in April 2025, but many devices remained vulnerable for months.

 What You Should Do

-• Update immediately: Ensure your Samsung device is running the latest firmware and security patch.
+Update immediately: Ensure your Samsung device is running the latest firmware and security patch.

 Final Thoughts